South Townsville

 South Townsville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-South Townsville's cultural diversity was below average, with 78.9% citizens, 83.0% born in Australia, and 91.5% speaking English only at home.
-Christianity dominated as the main religion, comprising 51.1%.
-Judaism was overrepresented at 0.1%, compared to 0.1% regionally.
+South Townsville's cultural diversity was below average, with 78.9% of its population being citizens born in Australia speaking English only at home.
+Christianity was the predominant religion, comprising 51.1%.
+Judaism, at 0.1%, was slightly overrepresented compared to Rest of Qld's 0.1%.

 Frequently Asked Questions - Diversity